ModischFabrications/CutSolver/README.md

 3. See usage for interactions.

 ## Developing
-Feel free to contact me or make a pull-request if you want to participate in it.
+Feel free to contact me or make a pull-request if you want to participate.

+Install pre-commit with `pre-commit install && pre-commit install -t pre-push`.

 Change version number in:
 1. main.py:version